apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `remove-dispatch-rate`
-Remove message-dispatch-rate for a topic.
+Remove the message dispatch rate for a topic.

 Usage
 ```bash